workflowhub-eu/about/docs/index.md

 ### 3. Create a team or join an existing team

 Go to the [create](https://workflowhub.eu/projects/guided_create) and [join](https://workflowhub.eu/projects/guided_join) a team page from WorkflowHub to do so.

-More information on how to join a team can be found on the [how to create and join teams and spaces](/docs/join-create-teams-spaces)
+More information on how to join a team can be found on the [how to create and join teams and spaces page](/docs/join-create-teams-spaces)

 {% include callout.html type="important" content="if you are creating a team, make sure the team name is descriptive." %}

 **Figure 2** shows the minimum information required for a new team, which includes: